 Actions Before Involving Dr. McConomy

 Any grievances between group members will be brought up at the daily standup meeting.
-If the problem persists, a sit-down discussion will be held during the weekly full-length meeting.
+If the problem persists, using a three strike system, a sit-down discussion will be held during the weekly full-length meeting.
 If the issue requires input from the entire group, a vote will be held to determine what should be done to remedy the situation.
 If the issue is not able to be resolved in this manner, then we consult Dr. McConomy for his advice on an equitable solution.

 Project Sponsor Meeting Structure